sunderedsystems/sunderedcore/docs/start-here.mdx

 Here’s how we make that happen:

 ### 🌀 One Resource, Infinite Possibilities
 We use one unified resource — Source — for everything you do.
 Spells, attacks, extra actions, defensive moves — everything is fueled by the same simple pool.
-This lets you spend less time tracking different currencies and more time making impactful decisions.
+This lets you spend less time tracking disparate mechanics and more time making impactful decisions.

 ### 🔄 Trade & Convert Freely
 Actions, Source, Movement, and even Hit Points aren't isolated mechanics; they're interchangeable currencies.
 Need an extra strike at a critical moment?
 Roll to Replenish Source and and swing!